-Apple has also maintained a sizeable but controlled product portfolio that promotes uniform and unique usability and consumer experience. iPhone and other Apple products such as the iPad or the Mac line of desktop and laptop computers, and even software products such as the iTunes and Messages complement one another.
+Apple has also maintained a sizeable but controlled product portfolio that promotes uniform and unique usability and consumer experience. iPhone and other Apple products such as the iPad or the Mac line of macOS desktop and laptop computers, and even software products such as the iTunes and Messages complement one another.

 Complementary products create a halo effect in which certain consumers prefer buying products from a single manufacturer due to convenience.
-After all, buying and using different products from different manufacturers create a hodgepodge of varying and confusing product and consumer experience.
+After all, buying and using different products from different manufacturers create a hodgepodge of diverse and confusing product and consumer experience.

 Price: The pricing strategy for iPhone

 Several observers have criticized Apple for attaching a high price tag on iPhone.
 Note that this price is enough to buy two to three mid-range Android smartphones or even two mid-level Windows laptop computers.
-While it is natural to assume that an expensive product would perform poor in the market when compared against affordable alternatives, premium pricing is actually integral to the marketing strategy for iPhone.
+While it is natural to assume that an expensive product would perform poorly in the market when compared against affordable alternatives, premium pricing is integral to the marketing strategy for iPhone.

 Place: Distribution strategy for iPhone

-The distribution strategy for iPhone generally follows an intensive mass distribution approach in which Apple not only partners with primary intermediaries but also allows distribution by third party retailers from key geographic markets.
+The distribution strategy for iPhone generally follows an intensive mass distribution approach in which Apple not only partners with primary intermediaries but also allows distribution by third-party retailers from key geographic markets.
 Thus, part of the marketing strategy for iPhone involves ensuring global product availability.